 What does a disability lawyer do to help?
 For starters, they already have experience dealing with the Social Security Administration (SSA).
 They’ll already have the hands-on skill you need to handle issues throughout the application process.

 Your disability lawyer will communicate on your behalf with the SSA.
 There’s a lot of complicated jargon involved with the disability application process.
+They can help you to understand all the information you need and point you in the right direction of a more specific attorney if this is needed.
+For example, if you are a veteran, a VA attorney might understand your needs a little better.
 They can speak in laymen’s terms to ensure you understand the process.

 Why Hire an SS Disability Attorney?